gaudiom4git/Mod1-Kickstart/README.md

 ### Analysis of Outcomes Based on Goals

 There were 1047 projects for the plays subcategory where the outcomes were either successful, failed or cancelled.
-Live was not part of the analysis.

-There was a range missing in the Goal column.
-There were 4 plays where the goal was exactly $50,000.
-But, the goal ranges didn't have a bucket where goal > OR = $50,000.
+By percentage successful, goals with less than $1000 were most successful.
+But, there were many more projects with a Goal from $1000 to $4999.
+By percentage failure, we can see that 100% failed if the goal was between $45000 and $49999.

 Plays never had a cancelled outcome, they were either successful, failed or live.
 You can see all 0 in Number Cancelled Column.